 There's a good chance that if you're reading this post, you're the member of an exclusive club.
-I call it the security one percent, or the security 1%.
+I call it the security one percent, or the security 1% or #securityonepercent on Twitter.
 This is shorthand for the assortment of people and organizations who have the personnel, processes, technology, and support to implement somewhat robust digital security programs, especially those with the detection and response capabilities and not just planning and resistance/"prevention" functions.

 This post will estimate the size of the security 1% in the United States.
 It will then briefly explain how the security strategies of the 1% might be irrelevant at best or damaging at worse to the 99%.

 It's difficult to measure the size of the security 1%, but not impossible.
 My goal is to ascertain the correct orders of magnitude.

 One method is to review entities who are members of the Forum of Incident Response and Security Teams, or FIRST.
 FIRST is an organization to which high-performing computer incident response teams (CIRTs) may apply once their processes and data handling meet standards set by FIRST.

 I learned of FIRST when the AFCERT was a member in the late 1990s.
 I also assisted with FIRST duties when Foundstone was a member in the early 2000s.
 I helped or sponsored membership when I worked at General Electric in the 2000s and Mandiant in the 2010s.
 I encourage all capable security teams to join FIRST.